Flat slab subduction: History of idea

 The idea has its beginnings in the late 1970s.
 Seismic studies of the Andean margin seemed to show a zone of subhorizontal lower plate at a depth of 100 km.
-The Cornell-Carnigie debate between Cornell University geophysicists and workers at the Carnegie Institute of Washington centered on whether local deployments of seismometers would yield better results than looking at global (teleseismic) data.
+The Cornell-Carnegie debate between Cornell University geophysicists and workers at the Carnegie Institute of Washington centered on whether local deployments of seismometers would yield better results than looking at global (teleseismic) data.
 The Carnegie Institution seemed to have won the day with the local deployment imaging the flat slab where teleseismic data argued for a shallowing dipping slab with no near horizontal zone.
 The idea was taken up to explain the Laramide orogeny, as the flat slab subduction zones on the Andean margin are associated with more inboard surface deformation and magmatic gaps.
 Flat slab subduction is an active area of research; the causal mechanisms for its occurrence have not been sorted out.

 Causal mechanisms and consequences of flat slab subduction

 Causal mechanisms

 There are several working hypotheses for the initiation of flat slab subduction.
 The buoyant ridge hypothesis seems to be favored at the moment.